 This course is designed as a more rigorous examination of the last 500 years of global history.
 Students will study the Renaissance, Scientific Revolution, the Age of Absolutism to the rise of the nation-state in Europe, the origins and consequences of the Industrial Revolution, political reform in Western Europe, imperialism across the world, and the economic and political roots of the modern world.
 Students will explain the causes and consequences of the great military and economic events of the past century, including the World Wars, Great Depression, Cold War, and Russian and Chinese Revolutions.
 Students will study the rise of nationalism and the continuing persistence of political, ethnic, and religious conflict in many parts of the world.
 Students will explore geographic influences on history, with attention to political boundaries that developed with the evolution of nations from 1750 to the present and the subsequent human geographic issues that dominate the global community.
 Additionally, students will examine aspects of technical geography and how these innovations continuously impact geopolitics in the contemporary world.

 Honors World History Students should have a love of history, reading and writing.
 Students will complete Geography standards at a quicker pace and may require some outside reading for class.
 Additionally, Honors students should be enrolled in Honors English and read and write at a higher level.
+Students will tested over the 40 European countries the first week of school.

-PERSONAL FINANCE - Course # G04H36 1/2 Credit: 11th
+PERSONAL FINANCE - Course # G04H36 1/2 Credit: 12th